michaelschulte/EADMSummerSchool/1_workshops/DfE.md

 Read...

-Hertwig, R., Barron, G., Weber, E. U., & Erev, I. (2004).
-Decisions from experience and the effect of rare events in risky choice.
-Psychological science, 15(8), 534-539.

 Hertwig, R., & Erev, I. (2009).
 The description–experience gap in risky choice.
 Trends in cognitive sciences, 13(12), 517-523.

 ### Goal